Developmentally programmed pediatric sarcomas: a versatile platform for drug discovery and molecular precision medicine

 Focus on Ewing Sarcoma

-Focusing on Ewing sarcoma, which is a developmental cancer caused by a (known) fusion oncogene expressed in (unknown) cells-of-origin, we will pursue a “build it to understand it” approach.
-We will construct in vitro and in vivo tumor models starting from human pluripotent stem cells (hPSCs).
+Focusing on Ewing sarcoma, which is a developmental cancer caused by a (known) fusion oncogene expressed in (unknown) cells-of-origin, we will pursue a “build it to understand it” approach and construct in vitro and in vivo tumor models starting from human pluripotent stem cells (hPSCs).

 Model Validation

-We will validate these models against our single-cell and spatial maps of Ewing sarcoma tumors.
-Additionally, we will pursue initial applications in academic drug discovery, targeting:
+We will validate these models against our single-cell and spatial maps of Ewing sarcoma tumors, and we will pursue initial applications in academic drug discovery, including:

-1. The regulatory programs of Ewing sarcoma cells
+1. Targeting the regulatory programs of Ewing sarcoma cells

-3. Developmentally programmed tumors in their in vivo context
+3. Studying developmentally programmed tumors in their in vivo context

 To build Ewing sarcoma models in a molecularly defined manner, we will: